Yufengs/nginx_modules/README.md

 - **health_check**

-  This directive must be set in upstream zone.
+  This directive must be set in upstream block.
 If it is set, then the upstream's health check is actived.

 - **health_check_shm_size**